sdc-china/IDA-doc/_posts/2018-01-15-pipeline-confuguration-PCtoPS.md

     ```

-2. Accect the default setting you can see below output.
+2. After key generation process, you can see below output.

    ![][pipeline_sshkey]